just-ai/jaicf-kotlin/README.md

 ![](https://i.imgur.com/ONpTipu.png)

-JAICF is a comprehensive enterprise-level framework for conversational voice assistants and chat bots development using Kotlin-based DSL.
+JAICF is a comprehensive enterprise-level framework from [Just AI](https://just-ai.com) for conversational voice assistants and chat bots development using Kotlin-based DSL.

 <br/>